geowarin/electron-hot-loader/README.md

 When a file is updated on your disk, the proxies will update and a render will be forced on the root component.

-This is very similar to what `react-transform-hmr` but without dependencies to babel or webpack.
+This is very similar to what `react-transform-hmr` does but without dependencies to babel or webpack.

 For your tests you can add this to your mocha config, it will compile your jsx without instrumenting them: